-One of the unique attributes about GODZone is the fact that the course remains secret to the final few hours before the event starts.
+One of the unique attributes about GODZone is the fact that the course remains secret to the final day before the event starts.
 Teams are provided a logistics planner before the start which allows them to organise their gear and food into some kind of order.
 Once gear has been lodged with logistics officials, teams will have time to relax at the host location before they receive the maps and team handbook.
 After this time they will have a number of hours to consider their route choices and navigational strategy.

 The course is generally linear and as such, it will feel like a journey for competitors from start to finish.
 Whilst some teams will ‘race’ their way through the wilderness, most should treat GODZone as an expedition that will provide an unrivalled sense of fulfilment should they complete the course in the time frame allowed.